 How to view ULS logs like a boss?

-There are few ways how to troubleshoot and read your SharePoint environment viewing logs in one place, but each of these ways among its advantages also has some drawbacks.
+There are few ways how to troubleshoot and read your SharePoint environment viewing diagnostic logs in one place, but each of these ways among its advantages also has some drawbacks.

-This blog post just scratched the surface of ULS logs, that's why we prepared this detailed whitepaper which consists of in-depth explanations of matters mentioned above, along with logging levels in Central Administration, ULS Viewer, viewing real & past time centralized events, querying the logging database, tips & tricks and much more.
+This blog post just scratched the surface of ULS log search, that's why we prepared this detailed whitepaper which consists of in-depth explanations of matters mentioned above, along with logging levels in Central Administration, ULS Viewer, viewing real & past time centralized events, querying the logging database, tips & tricks and much more.
 It's suitable for the experienced users as well as for someone who is new to this subject, so make sure to check it out!